Connor Joe Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 28th in MLB.
+- The 7.8 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in the league.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.70).
+- The Athletics have a 6.69 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to allow the most home runs in baseball (101 total, 1.7 per game).
+- The Athletics give up the most home runs in baseball (101 total, 1.6 per game).

-- Sears gets the start for the Athletics, his 12th of the season.
-He is 0-3 with a 4.37 ERA and 54 strikeouts in 59 2/3 innings pitched.
+- Kaprielian (0-6 with an 8.12 ERA and 38 strikeouts in 37 2/3 innings pitched) gets the start for the Athletics, his eighth of the season.

-- In his last time out on Wednesday against the Atlanta Braves, the lefty tossed six innings, allowing one earned run while surrendering four hits.
+- The righty last pitched on Wednesday against the Atlanta Braves, when he went 4 2/3 innings, allowing three earned runs while giving up five hits.

-- The 27-year-old has a 4.37 ERA and 8.1 strikeouts per nine innings in 11 games this season, while giving up a batting average of .237 to opposing hitters.
+- The 29-year-old has put up an ERA of 8.12, with 9.1 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .303 against him.

 © 2023 Data Skrive.
 All rights reserved.